 Punch holes in the top of a disposable Tupperware container and fill it with your cat’s smelliest food.
 Put it and water out on the porch.
 If you have one, set a baby monitor near the box to listen for your cat’s call.
 If you have the capability, a camera is also a great idea.

-Some people suggest putting used litter boxes out, but this is a big NO. You’ll end up attracting feral cats who will further frighten your cat away.
+Some people suggest putting used litter boxes out, but this is a big NO. You’ll end up attracting feral cats, which will further frighten your cat away.
 This is also why you don’t want open bowls of food.
 You could end up attracting ferals or even wild animals.
 Scent is the most important component of luring your lost cat.

 Little Lost Cat

-Right behind active searching, word of mouth is the second greatest tool when thinking about how to find a lost cat.
+Right behind active searching, word of mouth is the second greatest tool for finding a lost cat.
 The more people you engage, the better.
 With social media, you have more tools at your disposal, and you can employ family and friends to hit the keys while you search.

 Hopefully you microchipped your cat.
 Contact the company the microchip is registered with.
 Most will send out alerts to the veterinary hospitals and shelters in your immediate area as part of their services.
 This is why registering – and updating – your information is vital.